-36 Then Jesus came with them to a plot of land called Gethsemane; and He said to His disciples, 'Stay here while I go over there to pray.'
-37 He took Peter and the two sons of Zebedee with Him.
-And He began to feel sadness and anguish.
-38 Then He said to them, 'My soul is sorrowful to the point of death.
-Wait here and stay awake with Me.'
-39 And going on a little farther He fell on his face and prayed.
-'My Father,' He said, 'if it is possible, let this cup pass Me by.
-Nevertheless, let it be as You, not I, would have it.'
-40 He came back to the disciples and found them sleeping, and He said to Peter, 'So you had not the strength to stay awake with me for one hour?
-41 Stay awake, and pray not to be put to the test.
+36 Then Jesus came with them to a plot of land called Gethsemane; and he said to his disciples, 'Stay here while I go over there to pray.'
+37 He took Peter and the two sons of Zebedee with him.
+And he began to feel sadness and anguish.
+38 Then he said to them, 'My soul is sorrowful to the point of death.
+Wait here and stay awake with me.'
+39 And going on a little further he fell on his face and prayed.
+'My Father,' he said, 'if it is possible, let this cup pass me by.
+Nevertheless, let it be as you, not I, would have it.'
+40 He came back to the disciples and found them sleeping, and he said to Peter, 'So you had not the strength to stay awake with me for one hour?
+41 Stay awake and pray not to be put to the test.
 The spirit is willing enough, but human nature is weak.'
-42 Again, a second time, He went away and prayed.
-'My Father,' He said, 'if this cup cannot pass by, but I must drink it, Your will be done!'
-43 And He came back again and found them sleeping, their eyes were so heavy.
-44 Leaving them there, He went away again and prayed for the third time, repeating the same words.
-45 Then He came back to the disciples and said to them, 'You can sleep on now and have your rest.
+42 Again, a second time, he went away and prayed: 'My Father,' he said, 'if this cup cannot pass by, but I must drink it, your will be done!'
+43 And he came back again and found them sleeping, their eyes were so heavy.
+44 Leaving them there, he went away again and prayed for the third time, repeating the same words.
+45 Then he came back to the disciples and said to them, 'You can sleep on now and have your rest.
 Look, the hour has come when the Son of man is to be betrayed into the hands of sinners.
 46 Get up!
 Let us go!
-Look, My betrayer is not far away.'
+Look, my betrayer is not far away.'

-Matthew 26:47-56: Jesus' capture in the Garden

-Even though He was innocent and good, Jesus is considered a bandit and criminal 47 And suddenly while He was still speaking, Judas, one of the Twelve, appeared, and with him a large number of men armed with swords and clubs, sent by the chief priests and elders of the people.
-48 Now the traitor had arranged a sign with them saying, 'The one I kiss, He is the man.
-Arrest Him.'
-49 So he went up to Jesus at once and said, 'Greetings, Rabbi,' and kissed Him.
-50 Jesus said to Him, 'My friend, do what you are here for.'
-Then they came forward, seized Jesus and arrested Him.
+• Matthew 26: 47-56: Jesus' capture in the Garden Even though he was innocent and good, Jesus is considered a bandit and criminal 47 And suddenly while he was still speaking, Judas, one of the Twelve, appeared, and with him a large number of men armed with swords and clubs, sent by the chief priests and elders of the people.
+48 Now the traitor had arranged a sign with them saying, 'The one I kiss, he is the man.
+Arrest him.'
+49 So he went up to Jesus at once and said, 'Greetings, Rabbi,' and kissed him.
+50 Jesus said to him, 'My friend, do what you are here for.'
+Then they came forward, seized Jesus and arrested him.
 51 And suddenly, one of the followers of Jesus grasped his sword and drew it; he struck the high priest's servant and cut off his ear.
 52 Jesus then said, 'Put your sword back, for all who draw the sword will die by the sword.
-53 Or do you think that I cannot appeal to My Father, who would promptly send more than twelve legions of angels to My defense?
+53 Or do you think that I cannot appeal to my Father, who would promptly send more than twelve legions of angels to my defense?
 54 But then, how would the scriptures be fulfilled that say this is the way it must be?'
-55 It was at this time that Jesus said to the crowds, 'Am I a bandit, that you had to set out to capture Me with swords and clubs?
-I sat teaching in the Temple day after day and you never laid a hand on Me.'
-56 Now all this happened to fulfill the prophecies in scripture.
-Then all the disciples deserted Him and ran away.
+55 It was at this time that Jesus said to the crowds, 'Am I a bandit, that you had to set out to capture me with swords and clubs?
+I sat teaching in the Temple day after day and you never laid a hand on me.'
+56 Now all this happened to fulfil the prophecies in scripture.
+Then all the disciples deserted him and ran away.

-Matthew 26:57-68: Jesus before the Sanhedrin

-The decision, which has already been made, of sentencing Jesus to death, is given a semblance of legality
+• Matthew 26: 57-68: Jesus before the Sanhedrin The decision, which has already been made, of sentencing Jesus to death, is given a semblance of legality